Overview of the Password Recovery Procedure

 Recovering the Password When a Standby RP Is Included in the System

 If a standby RP is included in the system, perform the following procedure to recover the password:

 NoteYou need not perform the password recovery procedure on the standby RP.
 After you bypass the NVRAM (startup-config) on the active RP, subsequent reloads of the standby RP synchronize the running-config of the standby RP with the running-config of the active RP.
-You need not perform the password recovery procedure on the standby RP.
-After you bypass the NVRAM (startup-config) on the active RP, subsequent reloads of the standby RP synchronize the running-config of the standby RP with the running-config of the active RP.